 Trace elements are essential to plant growth but are only needed in minute quantities.
 It is important to remember that the symptoms of excessive application may be as severe as the symptoms of deficiencies – in other words, use sparingly!

 Animal Manures – These are excellent for improving soil structure when used in relatively large quantities, but their nutrient value is relatively low and vary variable, depending on the type of manure and the animal’s diet.

 Pelletised Poultry and Sheep Manures – Manure has been compressed into pellets and dried so that, as the pellets break down, the nutrients release gently over a long period.
-Dynamic Lifter Organic Plant Food and BioGold are good examples.
+Yates Dynamic Lifter Soil Improver & Plant Fertiliser is a good example.

 Blood and Bone – This is the original ‘slow release’ fertiliser.
 It is made from the waste products of abattoirs and provides a very gentle, long-term feeding.
 It does not contain potassium.